Back to blog

 Use Pogpin when:

-• Feedback originates from looking at a live site or app — QA passes, design review, client sign-off.
+• Feedback originates from looking at a live site, a PDF, an export or a video — QA passes, design review, client sign-off.

-• The people reporting issues are non-technical or external (clients, stakeholders) and shouldn’t need a Jira seat or training.
+• The people reporting issues are non-technical or external (clients, stakeholders) and shouldn’t need a tracker seat or training.

 • Reproducibility matters and “works on my machine” is killing you.